Skip to Main Content

 One question we’re often asked during a listing interview is “Will you do open houses to help sell our home?”

-Since the market is so fast, isn’t it a good idea to hold an open house at least on the first weekend to be sure everyone who wants to see it can get in?
+In the case of a strong Seller’s market, isn’t it a good idea to hold an open house at least on the first weekend to be sure interested Buyers have the opportunity to view the home?

 If you are only going to let your home be on the market for 3 days or less prior to reviewing offers, you should have an open house to try to ensure your largest audience has had a chance to see the home.
 However, this is not good strategy.
-We recommend that our Sellers wait 5-7 days to review offers.
-This ensures that all syndication websites have pulled in the new listing, new buyers have had the opportunity to hire and set up an appointment with their agent, and has given enough time to put together a well thought out offer.
-This strategy ensures the largest audience possible has been able to view the home, and reduces the risk of buyer’s cancelling the contract because they were “rushed into making an offer without thinking about it”.
-Simple timeframe adjustments like this one, result in max profit to a Seller.
+While this is rarely the case in Austin’s current, more stabilized market, in a very strong Seller’s market with immediate multiple offers, we recommend that our Sellers wait a minimum of 5-7 days to review offers.
+This ensures that all syndication websites have pulled in the new listing, new buyers have had the opportunity to hire and set up an appointment with their agent, and has given enough time to put together a well thought-out offer.
+This strategy ensures the largest audience possible has been able to view the home in-person, and reduces the risk of buyer’s cancelling the contract because they were “rushed into making an offer”.
+Simple timeframe adjustments like this result in max profit to a Seller.

-Wouldn’t the sheer volume of people going in and out of the house during an open house create more buzz, and therefore, more buyer urgency to put together a great offer?
+Wouldn’t an open house create “buzz” about my new listing, and therefore, create Buyer urgency to put together a great offer?

-Open houses inherently pose significant safety and security issues to both the agent, and the home.
+Open houses inherently pose significant safety and security risks to both the hosting agent and the home.

-Aside from agent safety, this is a great opportunity for a criminal to scope out the home, windows, locks, and security devices, or an addict to snag some medication from the bathroom.
+Aside from agent safety, this is a great opportunity for a criminal to scope out the home, windows, locks, and security devices, valuables to be stolen, or an addict to snag some medication from the bathroom.

 This is not a “this only happens in other places or ‘bad’ neighborhoods” issue.
-Attacks on REALTORS® have happened during open houses in Austin (even in ‘great’ neighborhoods), homes have been scoped and then looted, and REALTORS® have been lured to properties.
+Attacks on REALTORS® have happened during open houses in Austin (even in ‘great’ neighborhoods), homes have been scoped and then looted, gaming systems and other valuables stolen, and REALTORS® have been lured to properties.

 What’s the real benefit of hosting an open house?